 We assist local ministries in establishing vocational programs, including job training and support for micro-enterprises.

-A women’s empowerment program provides one-time investments to equip extremely poor women and their families with the skills, productive assets, and social support necessary to increase their incomes and escape poverty.
+Our women’s empowerment program provides one-time investments to equip extremely poor women and their families with the skills, productive assets, and social support necessary to increase their incomes and escape poverty.
 The responsibility is always in the hands of each woman.
 They know their needs and talents best.
 They know what is best for their families.
 Sometimes that knowledge comes after some trial and error, and they have the flexibility to change what vocation they choose.

 Give directly to Women’s Empowerment & Social Enterprise: